What is happening in South Kilburn

 Carlton & Granville

-Planning application submitted in July 2019.
+Planning application was approved by Planning Committee in January 2020.
 Find out what Phases 1 and 2 will deliver

 Gloucester & Durham